 Austin, Texas ranked as one of the fittest cities in the county.
 It’s undeniable that the natural beauty it holds as well as the area’s warm climate and sunshine attracts both locals and tourists to explore outdoor activities in Austin.
-If you’re thinking about what to do this weekend, here are the top outdoor activities you can do in Austin:
+If you’re thinking about what to do this weekend, here are the top fun outdoor activities in Austin, TX!

 1. Swimming Holes